Amplifiers are used in powerful audio setups because of their unmatched ability to increase audio power.

 This scares many music lovers, especially those concerned that they can’t fix it.
 Let’s see what causes amp buzz, how to fix it with ease, and more.

-An amplifier buzzing sound is normally created by an ungrounded AC power supply, ground loops, AC line noise, RF interference, cable noise, or from devices such as the audio source, pedalboards, FX units, microphones, or guitars.
-The good news is, that all these issues can be fixed.
+Amplifier buzzing is normally caused by an ungrounded AC power supply, ground loops, AC line noise, RF interference, cable noise, or from devices such as the audio source, pedalboards, FX units, microphones, or guitars.

-Let’s get into motor details about how to fix your amplifier’s buzzing noise.
+Let’s delve into more details about how to fix your amplifier’s buzzing noise.

 A ground loop is the number one cause of amp buzz, and it occurs when audio devices are connected through different paths to a common ground.
 The issue with this is that it creates a single-loop antenna that is susceptible to noise via electromagnetic induction.